 To identify the relatively largest barriers to savings, researchers randomly varied access to a variety of saving devices specifically designed to alleviate one or more of the barriers discussed above.
-One hundred and thirteen ROSCAs, which contained 771 individuals, were randomly assigned to five groups.
+113 ROSCAs, which contained 771 individuals, were randomly assigned to five groups.
 All participants were encouraged to save for health.

 - Safe Box: Members of these ROSCAs were given a locked metal box with a deposit slit at the top to save at home.
 Members were given the key to the lock and could take money from the box whenever they wanted, even to spend on non-health products.